-The workshop constituted of a group of 10 youth and two coordinators.
+The workshop consisted of a group of 10 kids and two coordinators.
 Each individual was asked to think of a creature that first comes to mind, where it came from, where it would live and how it would interact with the people of Belfast.
-The group then illustrated their ideas on the wall and attached notes beside each painting.
+The group then illustrated their ideas on the wall and attached notes beside them.
 Moreover, some participants left objects in the knick-knack narrative corner.
 Each object has a sentimental meaning of home and inclusion within the community of Belfast.
 All narratives will be illustrated on the wall within the next five weeks.
-Finally, the youth had the opportunity to take part of the data string wall and also leave their mark on the Belfast fingerprint.
-The data collection from the workshop will support and aid a current development of a lighting strategy for the Belfast city centre.
+Finally, the young people had the opportunity to complete the data string wall and leave their mark on the Belfast fingerprint.
+The data from the workshop will feed into the development of a lighting strategy for Belfast city centre.

 Quotes of the day